JohnnyGOX17/john-gentile-website/kb/lifestyle/getting_things_done.md

   + Procrastination comes from not having a drive, which usually means you don't know why, or don't believe, in what you're doing.
 At the same time, motivation is temporary, dedication & discipline is the real test of lasting performance.
   + You can use anger to drive/motivate you in the short term, but be careful to not thrive on it as that turns you into a generally negative/angry person
   + At the same time, don't fall victim to starting things but never finishing them; "Stop starting and start finishing".
+  + Once you make a choice, don't wallow in wondering if it was the right one, make it be the right decision.
   + Time flies; the longer you push something off, the time it will take to complete will grow exponentially.
   + Those who dare, win.
 If it makes you happy, take the risk.
 Worst case, you learn.
 Best case, you change your whole life.
   + Sometimes you have to stop sharpening the saw and just start cutting shit.
+  + Take responsibility and help yourself- no one is coming to save you and nobody cares about your excuses.
 * Control your control-ables, and don't worry about things out of your control.
   + Happiness is a mindset, not an achievement or place.
   + Don't put-off happiness till a future goal or milestone is reached.
 Live in the now.
 [Enjoy the journey, not just the end state](https://www.cs.utexas.edu/users/dahlin/bookshelf/hamming.html).